Nursery Cryme: Critical reception

-Critical response to the album was mixed.
+Contemporary critical response to the album was mixed.
 Richard Cromelin of Rolling Stone summarised that its "main problem lies not in Genesis' concepts, which are, if nothing else, outrageously imaginative and lovably eccentric, nor with their musical structures—long, involved, multi-movemented frameworks on which they hang their narratives—nor even with their playing, which does get pretty lethargic at points.
 It's the godawful production, a murky, distant stew that at best bubbles quietly when what is desperately needed are the explosions of drums and guitars, the screaming of the organ, the abrasive rasp of vocal cords."
 He nonetheless remarked positively on some of the songs, and noted that he saw promise in the band.
 In a full-page advert published in Melody Maker, keyboardist Keith Emerson wrote a positive summary: "This is not the start for Genesis neither is it the end.
 No bullshit: Their new album really is incredible".
 Village Voice critic Robert Christgau was less enthusiastic in a review compiled for Christgau's Record Guide: Rock Albums of the Seventies (1981).
 Writing in sarcastic exclamations, he said of the record: "God's wounds!
 It's a 'rock' version of the myth of Hermaphroditus!
 In quotes cos the organist and the (mime-influenced) vocalist have the drummer a little confused!
 Or maybe it's just the invocation to Old King Cole!"

 Retrospective appraisals have been mildly positive.
 BBC Music praised the two new members of the band as fundamental to Genesis's artistic success, remarking "Collins' snappy drums were augmented by his uncanny ability to sound not unlike Gabriel ...
-Hackett's armoury of tapping and swell techniques really broadened the palette of the band, giving Tony Banks more room for his Delius-lite organ filigrees, not to mention their newly purchased Mellotron", and gushed that "Genesis had virtually invented their own genre, Edwardian rock".
+Hackett's armoury of tapping and swell techniques really broadened the palette of the band, giving Tony Banks more room for his Delius-lite organ filigrees, not to mention their newly purchased Mellotron", and thought that "Genesis had virtually invented their own genre, Edwardian rock".
 Although Stephen Thomas Erlewine of AllMusic deemed the album highly uneven, he considered "The Musical Box" and "The Return of the Giant Hogweed" to be "genuine masterpieces", and concluded that even if the rest of the album "isn't quite as compelling or quite as structured, it doesn't quite matter because these are the songs that showed what Genesis could do, and they still stand as pinnacles of what the band could achieve".
 Geddy Lee of Rush included this album among his favourites in a list from an interview with The Quietus.